Gill6111-cg/daily-diary/Day04.md

 ### Explanation

-In this example, the condition `age >= 18` is true, so the message is displayed.
-If the condition were false, nothing would be executed.
+In this example, the condition `age >= 18` is true, so the message is displayed on the console.
+If the age were less than 18, nothing would be printed because there is no alternative block provided.

 ---

 ### 2. If-Else Statement

 The `if-else` statement is used when there are two possible outcomes.
-If the condition is true, the `if` block executes; otherwise, the `else` block executes.
+If the condition is true, one block of code executes; otherwise, another block executes.

 ### Syntax